Si Satchanalai Historical Park: Thuriang Kilns

 The Thuriang Kilns (เตาทุเรียง) are ruins of the old celadon factory, located about 5 km north of the old town of Si Satchanalai.
 In an area of about 1.5 square kilometers about 200 kilns have been found.
 This is a site where Sukhothai celadons were produced since the 13th century, they are probably the oldest kilns in Thailand.
 The vaulted brick kilns measure 1.5 – 2 metres wide and 4.5 metres long.
 The ceramic wares found here are generally large bowls and jars; they have a matt yellowish grey glaze and a design, usually of a flower, a fish, or a whirling circle, painted in black in Chinese designs.
-A group of Thai-Australian archaeologists from University of Adelaide found that the ceramic wares in Si Satchanalai had been produced more than a millennium before the Sukhothai Kingdom contradicting the general view that the Chinese introduced production in the 13th century.
+A group of Thai-Australian archaeologists from the University of Adelaide is reported to have found that the ceramic wares of Si Satchanalai were produced more than a millennium before the Sukhothai Kingdom, against the view that the Chinese introduced production in the 13th century.
+Reporting Roxanna Brown, David K. Wyatt places the earliest unglazed wares from the site as early as the mid-12th century, and notes that the oldest kilns are dug into the high banks of the Yom, where fuel could be brought to them by boat.
+He holds that the industry was not yet a trade of international proportions in the first half of the 13th century.
+It must have grown from local to regional scale between about 1150 and 1250 to reach the size it had by the 14th, when more than 100 kilns were firing at any one time.

+A re-excavation of the kiln 61 complex in 2012 produced ten thermoluminescence dates, from which Bundit Thongaram places that kiln at about 1478 to 1536 and the complex as a whole at about 1478 to 1555.
+He counts 186 kilns on the Yom north of the town, 182 on the west bank and four on the east, in three types.
+He sets aside the five radiocarbon dates obtained in 1986 as too broadly spread to be relied on, and reports without adopting an eleventh-century date proposed for kiln 101 by Don Hein in 1980.
+Beside the route through Ayutthaya and the gulf, he traces an overland route of about 300 km from Si Satchanalai to Martaban by the Phra Ruang road and the Gyaing.